 While a chicken will drink, on average, a pint a day, it can vary widely depending on the season, the size of the hen, and the outside temperature.
 In the height of the summer when temperatures are climbing above 90 degrees, a single chicken can drink up to a quart in one day.
-That’s why it’s essential that you check your watering system often to make sure that your girls have a constant supply.
+That is why it is essential that you check your watering system often to make sure that your girls have a constant supply.

-How do you feel about drinking water with floaties?
-Yup, chickens don’t like it either.
-Just like you don’t love drinking water from a cup that’s been sitting out for days or has weird things floating in it, chickens want their water to be fresh and clean.
+Just like you do not love drinking water from a cup that has been sitting out for days, or has weird things floating in it, chickens want their water to be fresh and clean.

 To keep your chicken’s water supply free from food, shavings, and other icky things, go for height.
 Either suspending the watering system from the ceiling of the coop or placing it on a stack of bricks or wood to raise it off the floor will keep the good water in and the yucky stuff out.
 Aim for the waterer to be as high as your shortest bird’s shoulders.

 You can also try out a watering system with nipples— openings big enough to drink from, but tiny enough to keep the ick out.
 You will need to train your chickens how to use the nipples.
 Once one chicken figures it out, though, usually the rest will follow suit.